kaltura/KalturaGeneratedAPIClientsTypescript/README.md

 - [x] Hide complex server API syntax such as:
    - [x] Classify objects using 'objectType' property.
    - [x] Mark Field for deletion
-- [x] Share properties among requests to reduce code duplication.
+- [x] Runtime configuration to seamlessly attach properties to all the requests.
    - [x] Valid KS
    - [x] Partner Id
    - [x] Client Tag